paradime-io/social-media-data-modeling-challenge/models/intermediate/int_docs.md

 Number of characters present in the video description (after excluding all emojis).
 {% enddocs %}

+{% docs int_yt_combined_data__monetized_views %}
+Not all views on YouTube are monetized.
+Based on industry estimates, around 70% of views generate ad revenue, accounting for factors such as ad blockers, non-monetizable content.
+{% enddocs %}

 {% docs int_yt_combined_data__country_cpm_revenue %}
 Estimated Cost per Mille (CPM) wrt country CPM rates (Considering 70% of the video views are monetized).
 {% enddocs %}